getumbrel/umbrel/apps/README.md

 CMD ["npm", "start"]
 ```

-> We strongly encourage using `debian:buster-slim` (or derivatives such as `node:12-buster-slim`/`python:3-buster-slim`) as base images for your containers as these are already cached locally on Umbrel.
-This will result in your app installing/downloading much more quickly and will consume less storage space.
+### A good Dockerfile:

-To increase the chances of your app being accepted you should follow Docker best practices such as:
+- [x] Uses `debian:buster-slim` (or its derivatives, like `node:12-buster-slim`) as the base image — resulting in less storage consumption and faster app installs as the base image is already cached on the user's Umbrel.

-- Use multi-stage builds for smaller image sizes.
+- [x] Uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) for smaller image size.
-- Ensure development files are not included in the image.
+- [x] Ensures development files are not included in the final image.
-- One service per container.
+- [x] Has only one service per container.
-- Don't run services as root.
+- [x] Doesn't run the service as root.
-- Any remote assets are verified against a checksum.
+- [x] Uses remote assets that are verified against a checksum.
-- Image builds are deterministic.
+- [x] Results in deterministic image builds.

 3\.
 We're now ready to build the Docker image of BTC RPC Explorer.
 Umbrel supports both 64-bit ARM and x86 architectures, so we'll use `docker buildx` to build, tag, and push multi-architecture Docker images of our app to Docker Hub.